saanchita-paul/pixoflow/README.md

 ### ✅ User Authentication & Role Management
 - User login/registration using **Laravel Breeze**
 - Roles: `Admin`, `Employee`
+- Note: Roles are implemented using ENUM in the database.
+While this simplifies use for a limited, predefined set of roles, it is not considered best practice in scalable applications.
+A separate roles table with relationships is generally recommended for flexibility.
+This approach was chosen here for convenience, as per the project scope and absence of detailed requirements.

 ### 📁 Order & File Management
 - Admin can create new **Orders** by uploading a ZIP file containing folders & image files